Roundarm trial matches: Match details

-Lillywhite and Broadbridge bowled roundarm again despite the opposition of some All-England players, but the All-England side itself used roundarm in this game as George T Knight was a supporter of it and subsequently did much to have it legalised.
+Lillywhite and Broadbridge bowled roundarm again despite the opposition of some England players, but the England team itself used roundarm in this game as George T. Knight was a supporter of it, and subsequently did much to have it legalised.

 Conclusion

 The result of the "trial" was inconclusive and it was many years before roundarm was formally legalised.
 But, in practice, roundarm was adopted in 1827 as its practitioners, especially Broadbridge and Lillywhite, continued to use it with little, if any, opposition from the umpires.

 Aftermath

 In 1828, MCC modified Rule 10 of the Laws of Cricket to permit the bowler's hand to be raised as high as the elbow.

 In 1835, powerless to prevent the use of roundarm, MCC finally amended the Laws of Cricket to make it legal.
 The relevant part of the Law stated: "if the hand be above the shoulder in the delivery, the umpire must call No Ball."
 Bowlers' hands now started to go above the shoulder and the 1835 Law had to be reinforced in 1845 by removing benefit of the doubt from the bowler in the matter of his hand's height when delivering the ball.